Posted: by Bronte

 If you offer a range of products, this may be the direction that you want to take.
 This allows customers a way to pick and choose their preferences and receive a box that ships directly to their door each month.
 Many times the boxes include core products that consumers are sure to love in addition to items they didn’t choose.
 The mystery of the unknown products it a huge incentive for some and, if done right, has great retention value.
 Common business types using this subscription style are lingerie, accessories, and electronics.

 Before jumping all-in and converting your whole business to subscription, try offering it to your customers as an upgrade.
-Many times people enjoy the convenience of automatic payments and easy ordering.
+Many times people enjoy the convenience of automatic subscription payment processing and easy ordering.
 But offering a choice for your customers adds huge value and shows that you are willing to cater to any customer type.

 Do You Sell Non-Consumable Items?